azmainm/ahca-server-sp/docs/SHERPAPROMPT_MIGRATION_GUIDE.md

 const initialGreeting = "Hi there!
 Welcome to SherpaPrompt Fencing Company.
 I'm here to help with your fencing needs.
 Could you tell me your name and email address to get started?";

 // New (SherpaPrompt)
 const initialGreeting = "Hi there!
 Welcome to SherpaPrompt, the automation platform that turns conversations into outcomes.
-I'm Scout, and I'm here to help you learn about our automation solutions.
+I'm here to help you learn about our automation solutions.
 Could you tell me your name and email address to get started?";
 ```

 **2. Update Example Dialogues**